Fairfax Child Custody Attorney

 No. Child custody and

-child support are separate matters.
-If the other parent does not pay child support,
+support are separate matters.
+If the other parent does not pay support, they still

-he or she still has the right to custody/visitation.
-If a parent does
+have the right to custody/visitation.
+If a parent does refuse guardianship,

-refuse custody, he or she may be penalized by the court, including a possible
+they may be penalized by the court, including a possible modification

-unpaid child support, it is always a good idea to call one of our Fairfax child custody lawyers
+unpaid support, it is always a good idea to call one of our Fairfax custody lawyers to

 Is It Possible to Regain Custody of a Child?

-change in circumstances that now qualifies you for custody rights.
-Regaining
+that now qualifies you for custody rights.
+Regaining custody isn’t

 petition the court for a modification.

-Contact us now to schedule a consultation with a
+to schedule a consultation with an attorney in Fairfax today!

 you always want to be sure you are making the right decisions for them.

-your decision must ultimately be based on what most effectively protects
+your decision must eventually depend on what most effectively protects

 and serves their needs.